NatCenter/NatCenter/README.md

 ### Bio
  A lover of technology and an avid computer builder.
 After working in the help-desk field for several years, I was ready to make a career change and took the opportunity to attend NSS.
-I'm highly proficient in React, HTML,CSS, JavaScript, C#,and SQL.
+I'm highly proficient in React, HTML,CSS, JavaScript, C#,SQL, and Python.

 <!--
 **NatCenter/NatCenter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.